Welcome...

 and thank you for visiting Safe Shores Counselling

-I'm Lucy, and I specialise in Bereavement, Grief and Loss by helping people navigate some of the many difficult thoughts, feelings and emotions of bereavement and gently helping them to untangle them.
-Not all grief comes from a bereavement, we can grieve when go through the loss of anything that matters to us; a job, a home, a friend, our health, we can even grieve for things we didn't have in the past but wanted or needed at the time, and I can help with all of these too.
+I'm Lucy, a bereavement, grief and loss counsellor in Poole and I help people navigate some of the many difficult thoughts, feelings and emotions grief can generate.
+Not all grief comes from a bereavement, we can grieve when go through the loss of anything that matters to us; a job, a home, a relationship, our health.
+Each of them signifies the end of something and we grieve.
+Trauma too contains grief, we might grieve the loss of the childhood we didn't have or the people who should have been there for us and I can help with all of these too.

 We will only ever go at a speed you feel safe and comfortable with and each session will be a partnership rather than someone giving you advice or telling you what to do.
-I truly believe loss and grief aren't things that can be "advised on" or "fixed," they are feelings that need space and compassion, so instead, I will help you find your own answers by walking beside you and supporting you every step of the way.
+I truly believe loss and grief aren't things that can be "advised on" or "fixed," so instead, I will help you find your own answers and walk beside you every step of the way.

 Here are just some of the areas I can help with.